DataDog/integrations-extras/ilert/README.md

    ![ilert Alert Source New 2][10]

-4. Select a desired escalation policy
+4. Select a desired escalation policy.

    ![ilert Alert Source New 3][11]